 Being Bored Can Make Your Children More Likeable

 It is our job as parents to help our children become well-rounded individuals.
 By allowing your child to be bored, you are helping them develop the skills of how to deal with a blank page.
-Children who can learn to find ways to enjoy the situations they find themselves in can become people that are much more interesting.
+Children who can learn to find ways to enjoy the situations they find themselves in can become people who are much more interesting.
 When someone is interesting and able to “roll with the punches,” they become people that other people want to spend time with.
 Help your child become that person.

 Being Bored Is Good for You as a Parent

 Teaching your children ways to occupy themselves and be independent can help you have more time for yourself to do what you have to (or maybe even want to!) do.
 This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you are at your wit’s end or have to get some stuff done (or take a bath or practice healthy mental health challenges), it is okay to expect your child to manage their time by themselves.
 This is easier as children age, but even a five year old can look through a book or color by themselves for half an hour while you take a breather.

 The bottom line is, allow your child to be bored.
 Every once in awhile, when your family is having a rare relaxing day, let your child try to figure out what to do.
 While you may have to provide some suggestions for your child to get started, being bored can drive some incredibly creative decisions and ideas.
 See what they come up with – it will serve them well.